sherazahmad1989/Micro-Services-golang/README.md

 install MYSQL and add the connection to  .env

-after the above stop run the following cammand in main folder
+after the above step run the following cammand in main folder

 ```bash
 go run maing.go